CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 1.=[02/Bit/Ssec_07]

-2.Ti=FORMATION
+2.Ti=Formation

 2.1.Ti=Name

-2.1.sec=The name of the Company is {P1.Name.Full}.
+2.1.sec=The name of the Company is “{Co.Name.Full}.”

 2.2.Ti=Certificate of Organization

-2.2.sec=A certificate of organization for the Company was filed with the State of Delaware on March 4, 2015.
+2.2.sec=A certificate of organization for the Company was filed with the State of Delaware on {Certificate.Effective.YMD}.

+Note=Making the Certificate signature date the default for Certificate Effective

+Certificate.Effective.YMD={Certificate.Incorp.Sign.YMD}

 2.3.Ti=Duration